jocades/pcall/packages/pcall/README.md

 'use client'

-import { useMutation } from 'react-query'
+import { useMutation } from '@tanstack/react-query'
 import { createPost } from '@/actions'

 export function PostForm() {